Lea Michele: 2017–2021: Further television work and albums

 Michele began recording for her second studio album in April 2015.
-She stated that the album would be less pop-influenced than her debut, and would "[go] back to [her] roots" with a more theatrical sound.
-In January 2017, Michele played three shows on a mini tour titled An Intimate Evening with Lea Michele, to support her second studio album, Places.
+She stated that the album would be less pop-influenced than her debut and that she would be going back to her roots with a more theatrical sound.
+In January 2017, she played three shows on a mini tour titled An Intimate Evening with Lea Michele, supporting her second studio album, Places.
 The tour continued with additional shows in the UK and North America in April and May 2017.
 The lead single from the second album, "Love Is Alive", was released on March 3, 2017.
-Three promotional singles were subsequently released in the lead-up to the album: "Anything's Possible", "Run to You", and "Getaway Car".
-Places was released on April 28, 2017, and debuted at number 28 on the Billboard 200 chart with over 16,000 units sold in its first week.
+Three promotional singles were released as a lead-up to the album: "Anything's Possible", "Run to You", and "Getaway Car".
+Places was released on April 28, 2017, and debuted at No. 28 on the Billboard 200 chart with over 16,000 units sold in its first week.

-On April 4, 2017, Michele appeared as Amanda in the first episode of Hulu's science fiction anthology series Dimension 404, alongside Robert Buckley and Joel McHale.
+On April 4, 2017, Michele appeared as Amanda in the first episode of Dimension 404, Hulu's science fiction anthology series, alongside Robert Buckley and Joel McHale.
 She subsequently portrayed political advisor Valentina Barella in ABC's sitcom The Mayor, created by Jeremy Bronson and executive produced by Daveed Diggs, starring opposite Brandon Micheal Hall and Yvette Nicole Brown.
-On October 8, 2017, Michele performed as a headlining act at the third annual musical theatre festival Elsie Fest, founded by her Glee co-star Darren Criss.
-In April 2018, it was announced that Michele would venture on a co-headlining tour with Criss.
-The LM/DC Tour included shows in several North American cities in May and June 2018.
-The tour continued from October to December 2018 in the United Kingdom and Ireland.

-In May 2019, it was announced that Michele will host a health and wellness digital series for the Ellen DeGeneres Network, titled Well, Well, Well with Lea Michele.
+On October 8, 2017, Michele performed as a headlining act at the third annual Elsie Fest held in Central Park founded by her Glee co-star Darren Criss.
+In April 2018, it was announced that she and Criss would co-headline a tour (the LM/DC Tour).
+It included shows in several North American cities in May and June 2018. and had stops in the United Kingdom and Ireland from October to December 2018.
+In May 2019, it was announced that Michele would host a health and wellness digital series for the Ellen DeGeneres Network, titled Well, Well, Well with Lea Michele.
 Michele's third studio album, Christmas in the City, was released on October 25, 2019.
-She also starred as the lead in a holiday television film, Same Time, Next Christmas, for ABC.
-From December 19, 2019, Lea Michele performed live with a series of shows in The Concert Hall at the New York Society for Ethical Culture.
+She starred as the lead in Same Time, Next Christmas, a film for ABC.
+From December 19, 2019, Lea Michele performed live in a series of shows at Adler Hall on the Upper West Side of Manhattan.
 Michele released her cover album, Forever: A Lullaby Album, on November 5, 2021.